-orm (in relation to A article 8.2)
+orm (in relation to Article 8.2)

 No.

 Specified Program Completion Certificate

 School/Course Name Date of birth

-I hereby certify the Hiroshima Universi at the above student has completed the specific program ity. "" of
+I hereby certify that the above student has completed the specific program "" of Hiroshima University.

 Date:

 President of Hiroshima University (Seal)

 VII.
 Contact Points Related to Minor and Specified Programs